Chapter 5101:2-25 Title XX Social Services Program: Administration

 (1) The amended county profile must be signed and dated by the CDJFS director and board of county commissioners or their designee.

-(2) The amended profile must include at least one service directed at each of the five program goals described in this rule.
+(2) The amended profile must include one or more services directed at one or more of the five program goals described in this rule.

 (3) When amending the county profile, the CDJFS shall take into consideration the comments and recommendations received from the public hearing in accordance with paragraph (C) of this rule.